lecktor/Voron-V2.4/Manuals/MCU_Firmware/Readme.md

 - Take two blue jumpers out of the Fysetc Spider box
 - You should have physical access to the MCU
 - Voron Design recommends using USB to control the Spider, which simply requires connecting a USB-A to USB-C cable between the Spider and Pi.
 If you prefer a UART connection, please consult the fysetc documentation for the necessary configuration adjustments.
+- For DFU mode and flashing, please remove the display cables from Spider board.
+You should mark the cables with 1 and 2 to help with reconnection at later stage.

 # 1. Enter DFU Mode